danieljbpark1/STAT341/README.md

-# STAT341
+# Statistics HW
-programs needed for STAT 341
+Some code needed for STAT homework